-Improving Hate Crime Data Quality
+Maintaining Hate Crime Data Quality

 DCJS participates in the national collection of hate crime data, and regularly submits incident data to the FBI’s Uniform Crime Reporting (UCR) Program.
 Information collected includes number of victims, number of offenders, type of bias motivation, type of crime, the crime location, and the type of victim (individual or property).
 In addition to the data submitted to the FBI, DCJS collects demographic data on both victims and offenders which provide New York with even more information on hate crime.
 The Hate Crime Incident reporting forms can be accessed here; DCJS also collects information on hate crime arrests and dispositions pursuant to a statutory requirement that is unique to New York State.
-Given the critical need to have accurate information on hate crimes, DCJS conducted a comprehensive validation of hate crime data submitted for 2008.
-Police agencies were provided with case specific documentation of any hate crime incidents or arrests that had been reported or transmitted to DCJS and were asked to verify the information.

 Underreporting Hate Crime Incident Data

 - Identifying a Hate Crime.
 To report a crime or charge an arrest, police agencies must document the elements of a crime.
 Hate crime is classified based on what motivated the crime, in addition to the elements of the crime.
 If the investigating officer does not identify a bias motivation, or does not reflect a bias motivation on the official incident report, the incident will not be reported to DCJS as a hate crime.
-To address this issue, DCJS has developed a model hate crime policy that will be presented to the New York State Municipal Police Training Council in September 2009.
-Once approved, the model policy, which includes protocols on identifying and reporting hate crimes, will be shared with police departments across the state, which will facilitate more complete reporting.

 - Hate Crimes Not Reported to the Police.
 Not all hate crimes are reported to the police, and some individuals or groups may be more likely to report crimes than others.
 Certain groups, such as undocumented foreign born individuals, may be less likely to report these crimes.

 Hate Crime Incident Reporting